VinnieM-3/Sunrise-Sunset/README.md

-# Sunrise-Sunset
+# Sunrise Sunset

-Python program to display and plot sunrise and sunset data.
+Python program to display and plot sunrise, sunset, length of day, and solar noon data.

 Requires: Python (tested on 2.7 and 3.7) and matplotlib.